 Large or Bulbous Tip

-A more refined, elegant nasal tip is a common request from rhinoplasty.
+A more refined, elegant nasal tip is a common request for rhinoplasty.
 There are a few common factors that can create tip bulbosity.

 The shape of the nasal tip is made by the cartilage in the lower third of the nose.
 The cause of an enlarged or bulbous tip may be a result of enlarged cartilages, wide or convex shape or asymmetry.
 In addition, the thickness of the patient’s skin can also determine the width of the nasal tip.